Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

 {\it Acknowledgements.} This work was supported by the MIT Faculty Research Innovation Fund (FRIF) through the generosity of Irv and Melinda Simon.
-E.A. is grateful to Ezra Alexander, Mohammadhasan Dinpajooh, Beck Hanscam, Ziyue Jiang, Matthias Kick, Abraham Nitzan, Joakim Stenlid, Leah Weisburn, Junghyun Yoon, and Chao Zhang for useful discussions.
+E.A. is grateful to Constantine Kyprianou, Ezra Alexander, Mohammadhasan Dinpajooh, Beck Hanscam, Ziyue Jiang, Matthias Kick, Abraham Nitzan, Joakim Stenlid, Leah Weisburn, Adam Willard, Junghyun Yoon, and Chao Zhang for useful discussions.